 Floodlight is an optional feature in Campaign Manager which also allows advertisers to track and report on all types of conversions.
 For each event or conversion, simply create a new Floodlight activity; Campaign Manager then creates the tags you need to add to your site to allow tracking.

 Campaign Manager can also be used to track clicks and impressions on any URL using click trackers and tags.
-This means advertisers are able to track conversions across the whole customer journey – everything from ads, emails, social and even text links can be tracked without the need to have been created or delivered in Campaign Manager.
+This means advertisers are able to track conversions across the whole customer journey – everything can be tracked without the need to have been created or delivered in Campaign Manager.

 Campaign Manager can measure and report on performance data with powerful insights, including cross-channel attribution and verification.